 Notice the difference in how you feel when you curse your food vs bless it.
 I have come to learn that our thoughts play a primary role in our wellness or dis-ease.
 Get quiet and pay attention to your thoughts about food.
 Pay attention to what your intuition and body are telling you to eat or avoid.
 You can heal yourself.❤️

 Thank you for reading along.
 If you liked this post, please like and share it!
 Much love!

 Follow me on Instagram and Facebook for more inspirational posts!

 This is what I want for all of us: that we live louder and shine brighter!
-If you don’t know it yet, living a life 100% true to yourself, and in touch with your higher self, your soul, is part of what is going to shift the energy humans are bringing to the planet.
+If you don’t know it yet, living a life 100% true to yourself, and in touch with your higher self, your spirit, is part of what is going to shift the energy humans are bringing to the planet.
 Being our authentic selves is a big key to healing ourselves and in turn, humankind and the planet.
 Learning to love ourselves and others unconditionally because we look at everyone with compassion for their human experience.

 It sounds counterintuitive when we’ve grown up feeling the need to blend in, the need to be like everyone else so that we don’t get made fun of and rejected by our peers.
 We’ve been programmed to buy certain things so we can be a certain way.
 I get it.
 I’ve grown up with the same programs.
 I’ve been systematically working to break them down.
 Changing our thoughts is paramount to changing our lives and in turn, the world around us.
 How many of us live without peace of mind, yet wish we had peace on the planet?
 How many want to see others happy, but we are not doing the things that create joy in our lives?
 It all starts with us on the individual level.